 The Process

-Before considering the outcome of the process leading to the deal, this Section examines the nature and character of this process.
+Before considering the outcomes of the process leading to the deal, this Section examines the nature and character of this process.
 In particular, we examine the dimensions of the bargaining process that are likely to be associated with substantial negotiations over the terms of the deal.
 Table 2 reports our findings with respect to five such dimensions.
 Each column focuses on a different dimension of the process, which we discuss below.

 Length of Sale Process.
-For each transaction, we identified the length of the period (in days) from either the beginning of the target's exploration for a sale or its first interaction with an interested party within the context which eventually led to the deal, to the signing of the merger agreement.
-The longer this period lasted, the more time was available for negotiations.
+For each transaction, we identified the length of the sale process period (in days) from either the beginning of the target’s search for a sale or its first interaction with an interested party within the context eventually leading to the deal, up to the signing of the merger agreement.
+The longer this period lasted, the more time that was available for negotiations.

 As Table 2 indicates, the deals in our sample were commonly negotiated over a substantial period of time.
 In the Largest Deals Subsample, the length of the period had a mean of 211 days and a median of 119 days.
-In the whole sample, the length of time had a mean of 233 days and a median of 163 days.
+In the full sample, the length of time had a mean of 233 days and a median of 163 days.

 Discussions with Other Bidders.
-For each transaction, we also identified whether other potential buyers other than the final buyer expressed an interest in acquiring the company.
-The presence of potential rival buyers likely enhances the target's bargaining position.
-As Table 2 shows, discussions with other bidders were common.
-They took place in 59% of the largest 22 deals, and in 73% of the deals in the entire sample.
+For each transaction, we also identified whether potential buyers other than the final buyer expressed an interest in acquiring the company.
+The presence of potential rival buyers likely strengthens the target’s bargaining position.
+As Table 2 shows, discussions with other bidders were common, taking place in 59% of the largest 22 deals, and in 73% of the deals in the full sample.

 Offers by Other Bidders.
 For each transaction, we also examined whether other potential buyers submitted an offer during the bargaining process.
-The presence of a competing offer reinforces the target's bargaining position and strengthens the ability of the target’s leaders to obtain favorable terms.
-As Table 2 indicates, rival bidders made an offer in 27% of the largest 22 deals, and in 46% of the deals in the entire sample.
+The presence of a competing offer strengthens the target’s bargaining position and enhances the ability of the target’s leaders to obtain favorable terms.
+As Table 2 indicates, rival bidders made an offer in 27% of the largest 22 deals, and in 46% of the deals in the full sample.

 Multiple Offers by the Buyer.
 We also examined whether during the negotiations process the target company received more than one formal offer from the buyer with which the deal was ultimately concluded.
 The presence of multiple offers is likely to reflect a bargaining process in which target leaders seek to obtain improved terms.
-As Table 2 reports, buyers made multiple offers in 100% of the largest 22 deals, and in 95% of the transactions in the entire sample.
+As Table 2 reports, buyers made multiple offers in 100% of the largest 22 deals and in 95% of the transactions in the full sample.